 Bishop Monkton CE Primary School

-At Bishop Monkton CE Primary School we aim to provide all children with an enjoyable learning experience in which they thrive.
+At Bishop Monkton CE Primary School we aim to provide all children with an enjoyable learning experience in which they can flourish.
 We offer an inclusive and welcoming ethos which fosters the development of well-rounded individuals.
-We achieved the North Yorkshire Inclusion Quality Mark at the highest level (Evidencing) in July 2013, demonstrating the importance we place on including all learners in all aspects of school life.
 Children learn through a variety of settings: mixed age classes, single year cohorts, small focused groups and one to one teaching.
 This variety enables teaching to be differentiated to meet the needs of every pupil in the class.
 We recognise that children learn using a diverse range of styles and aim to teach according to individual learning types.
 Teaching staff plan and deliver an exciting and stimulating curriculum which engages children at all levels.

 As a parent there may be questions that you have when trying to assess the right school for your child.

-1: What kinds of SEN are provided for in your school?
+1. What kinds of SEND are provided for in your school?

 High quality support for learning within mainstream lessons is the most important factor in helping pupils with Special Educational Needs and Disabilities (SEND) to make good progress alongside their peers.
 This universal provision is the support provided for all learners to meet their individual needs.
 It includes: